Daniwave100/YouTube-Comment-Scraper/README.md

 ## ⚠️ Current Development Status

-💡 Future iterations will focus on making this tool more robust by integrating real-time AI classification, a web-based UI, and better data visualization tools.
+💡 Future iterations will focus on making this tool more robust by integrating real-time text classification, a better web-based UI, and better data visualization tools.